y3shi/VSProject/README.md

 # VSProject
-The Forecasting Folder contains the source code
-Now it has ARIMA model
+The Forecasting Folder contains the source code.
+Now it has a ARIMA model